"What are oral diabetes medications and how do they work?

 - Thiazolidinediones, including rosiglitazone, cause or exacerbate congestive heart failure in some patients [see WARNINGS AND PRECAUTIONS].
 After initiation of AVANDIA, and after dose increases, observe patients carefully for signs and symptoms of heart failure (including excessive, rapid weight gain, dyspnea, and/or edema).
 If these signs and symptoms develop, the heart failure should be managed according to current standards of care.
 Furthermore, discontinuation or dose reduction of AVANDIA must be considered.

 - AVANDIA is not recommended in patients with symptomatic heart failure.
 Initiation of AVANDIA in patients with established NYHA Class III or IV heart failure is contraindicated.
-[See CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS.]
+[See CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS]

 Rosiglitazone maleate is not chemically or functionally related to the sulfonylureas, the biguanides, or the alpha-glucosidase inhibitors.